Fair Catch

 About 65% of the seafood we eat in Australia is imported.
 Currently, those imports are allowed into the country and onto our plates without any rules or standards for traceability, sustainability, or ethics.

 Without rules or standards on imported seafood, Australia risks being a dumping ground for seafood from illegal, destructive and exploitative fisheries and farms.
-Along with our poor traceability and labelling requirements, it’s challenging to know what we’re really eating and where it’s from.
+Along with our poor traceability and labelling requirements, it’s challenging to know what we’re really eating.

 It's time for action – we want strong import rules and better labelling for all seafood sold in Australia, to ensure a fair catch.